nicsure/fw-Bootloader/doc/uboot升级使用说明v1.1.2.md

 </div>
 <br/>

-## 四、升级触发方式配置
+## 4. Upgrade triggering mode configuration
-升级触发方式有 I/O 口检测触发和 sdk 软件复位触发。
+The upgrade trigger methods include I/O port detection trigger and SDK software reset trigger.
-### 1. I/O 口触发
+### 1. I/O oral trigger
-进入uboot，main函数中，通过检测一个I/O的电平状态，选择是否跳转到升级流程。如图所示：
+Enter uboot, main function, and choose whether to jump to the upgrade process by detecting the level status of an I/O. As shown in the picture:

 <br/>
 <div align="center">